 RHET:3630 Apology and the Art of Verbal Self-Defense3 s.h.

 Apology as defense of actions, opinions, or personal character; how the quality of an apology can have profound effects on whether you go to jail, lose your lover, raise your grade, or get fired or promoted; different types of apologies across personal and professional life, from showing up late to an interview to making a corporate apology for an airline disaster; identifying and practicing skills of effective apologies in the interpersonal and public spheres.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
-Requirements: satisfactory completion of General Education rhetoric requirement.
+Requirements: satisfactory completion of GE CLAS Core Rhetoric.

 RHET:3700 Advocacy and Sustainability: Crafting Stories of People, Place, and Resilience3 s.h.

 How sustainable approaches to meeting critical social needs (food, water, shelter, air, work) have influenced food systems, policies on development, environmental problems, social justice, and policy both local and global in scope; readings and field research activities leading to creation of work of multimodal advocacy.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
-Requirements: fulfillment of General Education rhetoric requirement.
+Requirements: fulfillment of GE CLAS Core Rhetoric.